 The largest uncertainty when deriving surface ocean CO_2 values from atmospheric CO_2 arises from the chemical disequilibrium existing at the air-sea interface.
-In the modern ocean, surface ocean CO_2 concentrations might lie as high as 100 ppm yearly above atmospheric pCO_2 in equatorial regions or as low as -50 ppm in the Arctic (Takahashi et al., 2011).
-The range of air-sea disequilibrium is more restricted in the mid-latitude North Atlantic.
+In the modern ocean, surface ocean CO_2 concentrations might lie as high as $100 \, \text{ppm}$ yearly above atmospheric pCO_2 in equatorial regions or as low as $-50 \, \text{ppm}$ in the Arctic (Takahashi et al., 2011).
+The range of air-sea disequilibrium is more restricted in the midlatitude North Atlantic.
 To the north of the Azores Front, the existence of a deep winter mixed layer enables the cycling of nutrient at the surface and promotes primary productivity, leading surface CO_2 to be slightly lower than atmospheric CO_2 .
-This disequilibrium promotes the dissolution of atmospheric CO_2 in the surface ocean, creating a 15 ppm yearly sink for global pCO_2 at site MD95-2037.
-Coccolith-derived $[CO_2]$ would indicate a value of ~ 0.8

-- 410 μmol.kg-1 (around 20 ppm) below those computed from ice core pCO2 records during the glacial inception.
+This disequilibrium promotes the dissolution of atmospheric CO_2 in the surface ocean, creating a 15 ppm yearly sink for global p CO_2 at site MD95-2037.
+Coccolithderived [CO_2] would indicate a value of $\sim 0.8\,\mu\mathrm{mol\,kg^{-1}}$ (around 20 ppm) below those computed from ice core p CO_2 records during the glacial inception.
 This is equivalent to the disequilibrium at the site in today's "glacial inception" surface ocean.
-However, the existence of the 15 ppm sink cannot account for the coccolith-derived [CO2] values of the glacial maximum.
-Instead, when taking coccolith [CO2] at face value, surface ocean conditions exceed ice core pCO2 by 20 ppm in the glacial ocean. - 415 There is compelling evidence that air-sea pCO2 disequilibrium (ΔpCO2) varied in the past (Skinner et al., 2010; Martínez-Botí et al., 2015; Skinner et al., 2017).
+However, the existence of the 15 ppm sink cannot account for the coccolith-derived [CO_2] values of the glacial maximum.
+Instead, when taking coccolith [CO_2] at face value, surface ocean conditions exceed ice core p CO_2 by 20 ppm in the glacial ocean.

+There is compelling evidence that air-sea pCO2 disequilibrium (ΔpCO_2) varied in the past (Skinner et al., 2010, 2017; Martínez-Botí et al., 2015).
 In the specific case of site MD95-2037, the probable changes in the position of the Azores Front discussed above are likely to have altered the air-sea CO2 fluxes across the deglaciation.
-On a global scale, data from boron isotopes, for instance, reveal that a widespread outgassing event, produced by the renewed upwelling of carbon-rich deep waters, enriched the surface ocean by as much as 60 ppm relative to the atmosphere over the last deglaciation (Shao et 420 al., 2019).
+On a global scale, data from boron isotopes, for instance, reveal that a widespread outgassing event, produced by the renewed upwelling of carbon-rich deep waters, enriched the surface ocean by as much as 60 ppm relative to the atmosphere over the last deglaciation (Shao et al., 2019).
 The existence of a high surface ocean CO2 event at the onset of deglaciations had previously been hypothesized and put forward to explain the higher than expected ε_p measured during glacial maxima observed in the equatorial Pacific (Jasper et al., 1994).
-While the composite ΔpCO2 plot obtained by Shao et al. 2019 cannot account for regional disparities, the existence of an outgassing event could explain the 20 ppm excess of glacial coccolith-derived CO2 relative to the Antarctic record.
-An alternative hypothesis might include a weakening of the soft-tissue pump relative to the carbonate counter pump during the 425 glacial maximum (Duchamp-Alphonse et al., 2018), leading to the formation of an oceanic pCO2 source to the atmosphere.
-This could result from a stronger stratification of the water column during glacial maxima caused by the expansion of polar (melt)waters as low as 50°N (Villanueva et al., 1998; Pflaumann et al., 2003).
+While the composite ΔpCO_2 plot obtained by Shao et al. (2019) cannot account for regional disparities, the existence of an outgassing event could explain the 20 ppm excess of glacial coccolith-derived CO2 relative to the Antarctic record.
+An alternative hypothesis might include a weakening of the softtissue pump relative to the carbonate counter pump during the glacial maximum (Duchamp-Alphonse et al., 2018), leading to the formation of an oceanic pCO2 source to the atmosphere.
+This could result from a stronger stratification of the water column during glacial maxima caused by the expansion of polar (melt)waters as low as 50° N (Villanueva et al., 1998; Pflaumann et al., 2003).
 The poor renewal of surface ocean nutrient concentration during the glacial maximum (Skinner et al., 2010), together with low glacial SSTs, may have weakened the biological pump.
-At the same time, both modelling and sedimentological results suggest that coccolithophore calcification spiked during glacial maxima in the midlatitude North Atlantic (Beaufort et al., 2011; Omta et al., 2013).
-This may have 430 strengthened the carbonate counter pump, and made the mid-latitude North Atlantic glacial ocean a weak source for atmospheric carbon immediately before the deglaciation.
+At the same time, both modeling and sedimentological results suggest that coccolithophore calcification spiked during glacial maxima in the midlatitude North Atlantic (Beaufort et al., 2011; Omta et al., 2013).
+This may have strengthened the carbonate counter pump and made the midlatitude North Atlantic glacial ocean a weak source for atmospheric carbon immediately before the deglaciation.